cedar-policy/rfcs/text/0035-schema-applies-to-unspecified.md

 ## Detailed design

-This RFC will require updating the schema parser to enforce suggestions 1-3 above.
+This RFC will require updating the schema parser to enforce proposals 1-3 above.
 It requires no changes to the validator itself.

 ### Notes on Backwards Compatibility

 This RFC proposes a **breaking change** that requires a major version bump to Cedar.
-For the sake of argument, say that the current version of Cedar X and that this RFC will be implemented in Cedar Y (which has no other breaking changes).
+For the sake of argument, say that the current version of Cedar is X and that this RFC will be implemented in Y (which has no other breaking changes).
 The rest of this section is written for users who are upgrading from X to Y.

-The changes proposed in this RFC will _only_ affect you use the following in your schema:
+The changes proposed in this RFC will _only_ affect you if you use the following in your schema:

 1. You intend for an action to apply to _no_ principals or resources, i.e.,